 Regional Director for Arab States

-Mourad began his career with the United Nations in 1993 as a Senior Officer in the Office of the Secretary-General working with Boutros Boutros-Ghali.
+Mr. Wahba began his career with the United Nations in 1993, as a Senior Officer in the Office of the Secretary-General.

-Before joining the UN, Mourad was an Assistant and later Associate Professor of Economics at the American University in Cairo and a Visiting Lecturer on international political economy at the Institute for Diplomatic Studies, Ministry of Foreign Affairs, Egypt (1987-1993).
+Before joining the UN, Mourad was an Associate Professor of Economics at the American University in Cairo, and a Visiting Lecturer on International Political Economy at the Institute for Diplomatic Studies, Ministry of Foreign Affairs, Egypt (1987-1993).

 Sophie de Caen